• Home

 colby Crandall

 Colby Crandall, a recent graduate of Bristol Plymouth Regional Technical School has turned his co-op at G.B Sons Construction into full time employment and loving it!
 Colby was a Welding and Fabrication student at Bristol Plymouth and has a strong mechanical background.
 We see a bright future for Colby in the heavy construction industry.
 Update: Colby is still at G.B sons and loving what he does.
 His favorite part about his job is not doing the same thing every day.
 Because the company also owns a trailer park there is always something new to learn and do, from fixing meter boxes, taking out old homes, constructing new concrete pads and re-grading the yard, Colby stays busy.
 Mowing and learning new machines is also a highlight.
 Keep up the great work Colby!
+Update: Colby passed his CDL license!
+Congratulations!!

 chris vecchio

 Chris Vecchio, a Smith Vocational and Agricultural High School senior, is doing a co-op with the Town of Montague DPW.
 He enjoys his job and likes the people he works with.
 He says he is learning a lot about heavy duty diesels.
-As soon as he turns 18, he plans to start working toward his CDL B. The town has offered him a permanent position.
-Congratulations Chris!
+As soon as he turns 18, he plans to start working toward his CDL B.

 Tim Nacewicz